 "According to many neuroscientists, our decision making process has a powerful emotional component.
 When any stimulus enters the brain, the brain tries to understand it based on previous experience.

-Synapse making a repeated connection"In early life, powerful or traumatic events, create an imprint on the brain, a pattern.
+"In early life, powerful or traumatic events, create an imprint on the brain, a pattern.
 This pattern is like a shortcut, activated every time we face a similar situation.
 For example, if we were once attacked by a dog, our brain might harbour a set of these pathways that associate that dog with all dogs, making us fear them in general.
 We might even react adversely to a distant bark.
 Repeated events cause these neural patterns to reinforce their connections, binding them with protein, and building them up like scar tissue.

-Synapse making a new connection"If this is how these traumas are rooted in our brains, how does ayahuasca affect those ingrained patterns?
+"If this is how these traumas are rooted in our brains, how does ayahuasca affect those ingrained patterns?
 Ayahuasca hyper-activates the entire brain region where we store and process emotional memory, often uncovering long forgotten memories.
 This hyper-activation enables the conscious part of the new brain to temporarily override previously entrenched patterns, allowing new connections to be made.
 Dogs, for example, may no longer be feared as these new connections are created and memories, reevaluated.
 In field studies, ayahuasca users typically describe having new perspectives on past experiences, and deeply rooted patterns of behaviour."

 Dr. Jacques Mabit, a French doctor who lives and works at an addiction treatment centre in Peru, says "Addiction is a typically Western pathology.
 It didn't exist in traditional cultures until Westerners arrived.
 The Western pathology transformed and profaned the use of these sacred plants by taking them without context, ritual preparation or intention.
 The result was that the effects of those medicines were twisted, even reversed."

 Our law enforcement system in North America, strangely enough, doesn't prize evidence in creating its drug laws.
-The Gabor Matedocumentary puts forward that "if extracted, some of the compounds of the tea are illegal, placing it in a gray area of the law.
+The documentary puts forward that "if extracted, some of the compounds of the tea are illegal, placing it in a gray area of the law.
 Mate is aware the experimental program he is planning to implement may attract controversy, but he's willing to take the risk involved to help his patients."
 Mate has since been contacted by Health Canada, and threatened with criminal prosecution if he continues to administer ayahuasca.
 He has agreed to stop giving this treatment.
 This is a shame, as any evidence-based program would be interested by the fact that, as the documentary states, standard detox treatment centres in North America have an effective long term success rate of about eight percent.
 By contrast, the Peruvian treatment centre headed by Dr. Mabit, in which patients stay for nine months, live communally, undergo traditional psychotherapy and a variety of traditional healing practices, including numerous ayahuasca ceremonies, report that among patients who complete the treatment, sixty percent remain drug free three years after leaving.

 Let's write to our elected reps and let them know we're in favour of an evidence based approach to drugs and addiction treatment.